 Why are referral programs so popular?

 Because when referred by a friend, people are 4x more likely to make a purchase.
-Not to mention referral programs can increase customer loyalty and retention when the reward itself is redeemable for future purchases.
+Not to mention referral programs increase customer loyalty and retention when the reward itself is redeemable for future purchases.

 But how do you get more friends to spread the word in the first place?

-First, you need a referral program.
+- First, you need a referral program (with a referral link)

-Second, you need a promotional strategy.
+- Second, you need a promotional strategy

 Your referral page communicates the value of your program, shares important details about how the program works, puts terms and conditions front and center, and makes signing up easy.